sarthaknimbalkar/Diabetic-Retinopathy/README.md

 ```

 ## Model Details
-The model used is DenseNet121, which includes:
+The models used are DenseNet121, DenseNet201, and InceptionV3, which include:
 - **Dense Blocks:** Multiple dense blocks for feature reuse.
 - **Transition Layers:** Layers to control feature map growth.
 - **Bottleneck Layers:** Layers to improve computational efficiency.